-- 1.3.2.2 The graphic symbols used in Fire Control Plan shall conform to the symbols given in IMO Res.
+1.3.2.2 The graphic symbols used in Fire Control Plan shall conform to the symbols given in IMO Res.
 A.952(23) and in Res.
-A.1116(30), all the descriptions shall be in the official language of the Flag State. - 1.3.2.3 Fire Control Plan shall be exhibited in the ship in the visible places in halls, mess rooms, as well as on the navigation bridge and at control station.
-(SOLAS II-2/15.2.4.1) - 1.3.2.4 Alternatively, at the discretion of the Administration, the aforementioned details may be set out in a booklet, a copy of which shall be supplied to each officer, and one copy shall at all times be available on board in an accessible position.
+A.1116(30), all the descriptions shall be in the official language of the Flag State.

+1.3.2.3 Fire Control Plan shall be exhibited in the ship in the visible places - in halls, mess rooms, as well as on the navigation bridge and at control station.
+(SOLAS II-2/15.2.4.1)

+1.3.2.4 Alternatively, at the discretion of the Administration, the aforementioned details may be set out in a booklet, a copy of which shall be supplied to each officer, and one copy shall at all times be available on board in an accessible position.
 Plans and booklets shall be kept up to date; any alterations thereto shall be recorded as soon as practicable.
 Description in such plans and booklets shall be in the language or languages required by the Administration.
 If the language is neither English nor French, a translation into one of those languages shall be included.
+(SOLAS II-2/14.2.4.1)

-(SOLAS II-2/14.2.4.1) - 1.3.2.5 A duplicate of Fire Control Plan or a booklet containing such plans shall be permanently stored in a prominently marked weathertight enclosure outside the deckhouse for the assistance of shore-side fire-fighting personnel.
-(SOLAS II-2/14.2.4.2) - Refer to Guidance concerning the location of fire control plans for assistance of shoreside fire-fighting personnel (MSC/Circ.451). - 1.3.2.6 The location of each enclosure with Fire Control Plan shall be indicated with the symbol used on Fire Control Plan. - 1.3.2.7 Fire Control Plan shall be approved by the Flag State Maritime Administration or organization (RO) acting on behalf of the Administration. - 1.3.2.8 Fire Control Plan shall be marked with with IMO ship identification number. - 1.3.3 Maintenance and safe operation documentation
+1.3.2.5 A duplicate of Fire Control Plan or a booklet containing such plans shall be permanently stored in a prominently marked weathertight enclosure outside the deckhouse for the assistance of shore-side fire-fighting personnel.
+(SOLAS II-2/14.2.4.2)

+Refer to Guidance concerning the location of fire control plans for assistance of shoreside fire-fighting personnel (MSC/Circ.451).

+1.3.2.6 The location of each enclosure with Fire Control Plan shall be indicated with the symbol used on Fire Control Plan.

+1.3.2.7 Fire Control Plan shall be approved by the Flag State Maritime Administration or organization (RO) acting on behalf of the Administration.

+1.3.2.8 For ships subject to the SOLAS Convention, Fire Control Plan shall be marked by IMO ship identification number, assigned in accordance with the IMO ship identification number scheme, as given in SOLAS Convention, reg.
+XI-1/3.

+1.3.3 Maintenance and safe operation documentation